LitRevPro/netGra/README.md

 That's it.

-If you've set it up properly (and you have a properly formatted graph) is should look like this.
+If you've set it up properly (and you have a properly formatted graph) it should look like this.

 ![LRP netGra preview](preview.png)